Ollagüe: Glaciation

-Debris avalanche
+Debris avalanches

-A major sector collapse occurred on the western flank of the edifice, with the deposit formed by the collapse extending west from it.
+Two major but hardly distinguishable sector collapses occurred on the western flank of the edifice, with the deposit formed by the collapse extending west from it.
 Debris from the collapse flowed for 16 km into the Salar de San Martin/Salar de Carcote, which slowed down the landslide.
 Only the distal sector of the collapse deposit is still visible; the parts higher up on the edifice have been buried by more recent lava domes and lava flows.
 The distal segment is also slightly raised compared to the more proximal parts.
 The collapse deposit covers a surface area of 100 km2 and has a hummocky appearance, similar to the collapse deposit formed by the 1980 eruption of Mount St. Helens.
 The avalanche deposit separates the Salar de San Martin from the Salar de Ollague.

 The younger debris avalanche deposit has a volume of about 1 km3.
 It was believed that it occurred about 600,000–400,000 years or 800,000 ± 100,000 years ago, but dating of the andesites cut by the collapse yielded a maximum age of 292,000 ± 25,000 years ago.
 Later the deposit was covered by lake deposits and debris from the piedmont, and evaporites accumulated in depressions within the deposit.
-Several lake terraces are set into the avalanche deposit, with the traces of the highstand of Lake Tauca being recognizable; thus the sector collapse predates the highstand.
+Several lake terraces are set into the avalanche deposit, with the traces of the highstand of Lake Tauca being recognizable while part of the deposit shows evidence of water interaction; thus the sector collapses predate the highstand but one of the collapses took place when the lake was water-filled.

 Andesitic lava bombs on top of the deposit may indicate that an eruption occurred during the collapse.
 Indeed, pyroclastic materials have been found at the foot of the volcano within the collapse deposit, where they fill small depressions.
 These materials are formed by several units of pumice and ash, generated by fallout and lava dome collapses.